 Tips and Advice

-Below are some tips to help you make the most out of your experience at English Bay Beach.
+Below are some tips to help you make the most of your visit to English Bay Beach.

 TIP #2: Get there very early on fireworks nights in the summer and park a ways away as the place can be a zoo with all the people – up to 400,000 on a good night.